Teerapat-Bickerton/Laura-Dennis-Studio/README.md

 5. THe page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://teerapat-bickerton.github.io/Laura-Dennis-Studio/) in the "GitHub Pages" section.

+# Credits

+## Code

+* The large proportion of the code was from the Code Institute Love Running walkthrough project, but edited by the developer to suit this websites needs.

+## Content

+* All website content was wriiten by the developer and Laura Dennis.

+* Used content from https://github.com/Code-Institute-Solutions/SampleREADME to help with README file.

+## Media

+* All images were given to me from Laura Dennis

+## Inspiration

+* I took inspiration from https://www.flowgallery.co.uk/ and https://www.toa.st/.

+## Acknowledgements

+* My mentor Can Sücüllü for helpful feedback.

+* Tutor support at the code institute for their support.